hoc-labs/rdb-flexbox-living-social-life/README-nav.md

 * center the header element content.
 * remove the margin on the body element.
 * set up the typography for `<h1>` and `<p class="subtitle>` and `<a>` nav links.
-  * font-family, font-size, text color
+  * font-family, font-size, font-weight, text color
 * style the header
   * background color
   * padding